Skip to main content

 Obashini Lakshika / Shutterstock

 Finding the perfect name for your new cat is just one part of helping him settle into your home.
-Make sure that you also give your cat an area where he feels safe and secure, like a room in your home that other pets can’t access.
+Make sure that you also give your cat an area where he feels safe and secure, like a room that other pets can’t access.

 Keep in mind that cats often feel safer when they’re able to climb up high and look down on the action, so give your cat spaces that allow this when you let him out to explore the rest of your home.
-Cat trees, perches, and window seats are all great options.
+Perches, window seats, and cat trees are all great options.
 You can also help your cat gain confidence through playtime and positive interactions with him.

 If you have other pets in the home, make sure that you make gradual, supervised introductions so all of your pets stay safe and your new cat can feel more secure in the home.
 You might need to use pet gates for a while until all of your pets are comfortable with one another.